Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Method

 \subsubsection{Procedure and Tasks}

-The study was conducted in accordance with the data privacy regulations of our institution and received ethical approval from the German Society for Nursing Science (No. 23-027).
-Eight participants were recruited through institutional mailing channels and provided informed consent before participation.
-To participate in the study, individuals were required to meet the following inclusion criteria: \begin{itemize} \item Footwear size: European shoe size between 38 and 43. \item Current or past foot-related conditions, including either acute or chronic conditions \item Current or previous use of foot-related orthopedic products, such as shoe insoles, foot orthoses, bandages, or foot casts. \item Right foot affected or bilateral condition (but not solely left foot), as the sensor insole was configured specifically for the right foot. \end{itemize} Prior to study participation, all individuals completed a brief pre-screening to confirm that these criteria were met.
 The study was conducted under controlled laboratory conditions without external influences.
 First, participants were informed about the study procedures and that they could withdraw or discontinue participation at any time.
 After providing informed consent, they completed a survey about their demographic data, foot conditions, previous experience with assistive devices, and mHealth applications.
 Furthermore, participants were asked to rate their familiarity with the use of smartphone healthcare apps.
 Following this, the \ac{SFO} was provided to each participant as a fully preassembled system.
 An integrated vacuum-based mechanism was used to ensure optimal adaptation to the individual leg shape.
 After a brief instruction, each participant completed five walking trials on the Zebris treadmill at a fixed speed of 1.5 km/h.
-Each trial lasted 10 seconds to ensure the recording of at least one full gait cycle, typically capturing multiple cycles for averaging and comparison across multiple measurements.
+Each trial lasted 10 s to ensure the recording of at least one full gait cycle, typically capturing multiple cycles for averaging and comparison across multiple measurements.
 Participants were instructed to walk as normally as possible without holding onto the treadmill handles.